About Us

-About Us - Counseling, Health & Wellness
+Counseling, Health & Wellness Staff

 Counseling, Health & Wellness believes that health is multi-faceted and requires a holistic, culturally informed approach that attends to the unique needs of each student.
 Our mission is to provide integrated services that support the academic success and personal development of our students.
 Through counseling and medical services, wellness education, consultation, education, and community referrals, we support student and community well-being in a responsive, professional, and caring setting.

 CHW takes an active stance against oppression in all forms, seeking to provide an identity-affirming space where all students feel comfortable seeking care and support.
 CHW staff strive to recognize the impact of oppression and privilege based on identities including sex, gender identity and expression, race, ethnicity, nation of origin/immigration status, sexual/affectional orientation, age, physical and mental abilities, neurodiversity, body size, religious beliefs, socioeconomic class, health status, and many other forms of personal identity or background.
-As a department, we aspire to understand and promote equality, empowerment, and healing for students impacted by systemic oppression, such as racism and sexism, human-rights violations, violence, or other social justice concerns in the United States or within countries of origin for international students.
-CHW staff have a responsibility to identify and respond to prejudicial attitudes and practices within themselves and others, working to recognize bias when it appears and seeking its elimination.
-We invite students seeking a confidential and safe space to openly discuss concerns related to diversity, identity, or prejudice, including how these concerns impact their experience at Suffolk or within CHW.
+As a department, we aspire to understand and promote equality, empowerment, and healing for students impacted by systemic oppressions such as racism and sexism, human-rights violations, violence, or other social justice concerns in the United States or within countries of origin for international students.

-CHW counseling and medical services attend to and support the range of intersecting sociocultural identities represented among Suffolk students.
-We work collaboratively with students to provide culturally-informed services designed to recognize the impact of privilege and/or oppression, provide identity-affirming treatment options, and support and empower students with a holistic approach to health.
+CHW staff work collaboratively with students to provide culturally informed services designed to recognize the impact of privilege and/or oppression, provide identity-affirming treatment options, and support and empower students with a holistic approach to health.
 CHW also provides consultation and education to the entire Suffolk community to increase access to identity-affirming wellness resources and practices, develop community understanding of the connections between wellness, oppression, and privilege, and advocate for the resources needed for healing at individual and institutional levels.
-CHW staff participate in in-service seminars, supervision, and/or continuing education opportunities related to culturally informed clinical practice skills, personal reflection and awareness regarding the impact of their own identities and unconscious bias, and understanding the impact of current events within the US and around the world.
+We invite students seeking a confidential and safe space to openly discuss concerns related to diversity, identity, or prejudice, including how these concerns impact their experience at Suffolk or within CHW.

-Director
+Executive Director

-Director/Training Director
+Executive Director

 I joined the Suffolk community in 2016 and continue to love my job and the community it serves.
 As a psychologist and college health professional for over 20 years, I remain passionate about student wellness and increasing access to mental health and medical services for all students.
 Creating identity-affirming spaces for healing and growth is central to why I became a healthcare provider.
 Getting to live out those values with Suffolk’s diverse student population and CHW staff is one of the most meaningful aspects of my work.
 Areas of professional interest include enhancing college health service delivery systems, the integration of trauma-informed practices in healthcare, and the role of the body in psychological healing.
 I welcome connecting with students and all community members to hear feedback about CHW, collaborate in sustaining a campus culture of support and resilience, and identify ways we can continue to reduce systemic barriers to accessing healthcare.
 In my spare time, I can be found spending time outside (running, biking, or just being), cooking, volunteering for my spiritual community, and spending time with my wife and kids.